Road Tripping in the USA

 Route 66:

-The Mother Road is already famous around the world, connecting Chicago to Los Angeles and historically it was the main road to the west.
+The Mother Road is already famous around the world, connecting Chicago to Los Angeles, and historically, it was the main road to the west.
 A large portion of it is still open and many great roadside attractions and historic points of interest are open to the public.
-The minimum amount of time I would suggest is 10 days to see and enjoy the sites.
+The minimum amount of time is 10 days to see and enjoy the sites.
 It can be driven in an average of 4 days, however, once I did it in 36 hours with the aid of lots of red bull and stopping to sleep a few hours.
 Route 66 will take you through some of the coolest small towns, stuffed with Americana, if you plan your trip right there are several other diversions you can make including; The Grand Canyon, Las Vegas, and Frank Lloyd Wright’s Westhope house in Tulsa, OK.

 The Lincoln Highway: